Sherry grew up watching her uncle raise turtles, fish, goats, and chickens in his backyard. She brought home a goat last year.

-Why Do Goats Eyes Have Weird Rectangular Pupils?
+Why Do Goats Have Weird Eyes?

 Goats have horizontal, oval-shaped pupils which become more rectangular in bright light.
 Goats and many other animals that are likely to be preyed upon in the wild are blessed with this freaky-looking adaptation.

 Pupil shapes in animals show a great deal of variety.
 Some species have pupils that are ovular or slit in a vertical orientation.
-Researchers have associated shapes of pupils with feeding behaviours and activity cycles of animals.
+Researchers have associated the shapes of pupils with feeding behaviours and activity cycles of animals.

 Some suggest that the herbivores have horizontal pupils, while carnivores have vertical pupils.
 Others argue that the vertical pupils are a characteristic of nocturnal animals, while horizontally elongated and circular pupils are more common in diurnal species.
 In this article, we'll explore the top five reasons goats have horizontally oriented, rectangularly shaped pupils.